=UNIQUE(range, by_column, only_once)

 - Give a suitable name to your data range.
 Here I am naming it “Dataset”.

-- Click on Done to complete the process of naming.
+- Click on Done to create a named range.

-- The query will remove duplicate entries by grouping the dataset on columns A and B.
+- The query will remove duplicate entries by grouping the dataset in columns A and B.

-- The output will be columns A, B, and the sum of column C values, grouped by columns A and B, as shown below :
+- The output will be columns A, B, and the sum of the values of column C with the heading “total sales”, grouped by columns A and B, as shown below.

-Using the UNIQUE command to Eliminate Duplicates in Google Sheets from Data Range
+Using the UNIQUE command to eliminate duplicates in Google Sheets

 - This will keep UNIQUE rows of the dataset, without grouping them.

 - The duplicate column values will be added, similar to what we did in the GROUP BY clause by using the SUM function in the query.